peterfreeman/ngx-dropzone/README.md

 * `(change)`: Emitted when any files were added or rejected.
 It returns a `NgxDropzoneChangeEvent` with the properties `source: NgxDropzoneComponent`, `addedFiles: File[]` and `rejectedFiles: RejectedFile[]`.

-The `RejectedFile` extends the native File and adds an optional reason property to tell you why the file was rejected.
-Its value will be either `'type'` for the wrong acceptance type, `size` if it exceeds the maximum file size or `no_multiple` if multiple is set to false and more than one file is provided.
+The `RejectedFile` extends the native File and adds an optional reason property to tell you why the file was rejected. it's value will be either `'type'` for the wrong acceptance type, `size` if it exceeds the maximum file size or `no_multiple` if multiple is set to false and more than one file is provided.

 If you'd like to show the native file selector programmatically then do it as follows: